Spiegie/bevy10/README.md

 - Not every mission is about brute force.
 Some require finesse and cunning.
 Slip past enemy defenses and land undetected behind enemy lines.
 Your goal is to insert special forces, sabotage key installations, or gather critical intel.
 Any detection could trigger alarms, turning your covert operation into a desperate fight for survival.

 4. Bombardment
 - When the situation on the ground becomes dire, the call for orbital support goes out.
 As the pilot of a heavily armed Lander, your task is to rain destruction on key enemy positions.
-Precision is crucial—you’ll need to deliver your payload without harming friendly forces or key assets.
+Precision is crucial - you’ll need to deliver your payload without harming friendly forces or key assets.

 5. Reconnaissance
 - Intelligence is the backbone of any military operation.
 Fly to uncharted or enemy-controlled territories to gather vital information.
 Whether it’s mapping enemy defenses, identifying weak points, or scouting for future missions, your ability to remain undetected will determine the success of this mission.